wylited/wylinotes/notes/Economics/Microeconomics/Indirect Taxes.md

 #microeconomics #economics

-Indirect taxes are taxes levied on the sale of products rather than on profit of the company.
+Indirect taxes are taxes levied on the sale of [[Economic Good def.|economic goods]] rather than on profit of the company.
 Some of the tax is paid by the consumer as well.